ChenDahan13/PlantDetect/README.md

 ## Features
 * Login and Register - users can create an account and login to the app
 * Post upload - users can upload a post with a picture and a description of what they want to identify
-* Comment on post - experts can comment on a post with the identification of the plant or answers to a question
+* Comment on post - experts can comment on a post with the identification of the plant or answer to a question
 * Like a comment - experts can like a comment
 * Search content of posts by title - users can search for a post by its content
 * Add geo-markers on google map - experts can add a marker on the map with a description ot the plants growing in that area